hisashim/diffcrystalformat/README.md

 Crystal's built-in formatter (`crystal tool format`) is very useful and helpful.
 Its dry-run mode (`crystal tool format --check`), however, tells us only the file names which will produce changes and not the changes themselves (as of Crystal 1.2.1).
-DiffCrystalFormat shows how the formatter will change your code in `diff` format.
+DiffCrystalFormat shows the changes the formatter will make, in `diff` format.

 ## Requirements